Are you ready to learn about my tried and true poison ivy remedies, all natural (both already on the market and my homemade ones)? Ones that work?

-My father never got poison ivy!
-He would rip it out for the family and the neighbors with his hands…but never once did he get it!
+My dad never got poison ivy!
+He would rip it out for the family and the all neighbors with his bare hands…but never once did he get it!

-On the other hand, we 4 children got horrible cases from our faces to our ankles and never have lost the tendency to “just look at it and start itchin”.
+On the other hand, we 4 children got horrible cases from our faces to our ankles and never have lost the tendency to “just one look at it and start itchin”!

-I have discovered (over the years and through research) some simple ways to nurse the victims of this horrible, unbearable, miserable, agonizing, and yes, maybe even sleep-depriving condition.
+I have discovered (over the years and through research) some simple ways to nurse the victims of this horrible, unbearable, miserable, agonizing, and yes, maybe even sleep-depriving infirmity.

 Things That Really Work:

-2.)
+3.)
 Clay and essential oils~ I have made a variety of lotions and drawing poultices since our children were little.
-They were all based on clay with one or more essential oils.
+They were all clay-based with one or more essential oils.
 Peppermint may seem an unlikely essential oil for PI, but the menthol it contains relieves much of the painful burning and itching that accompanies the rash.
 Lavender is very calming to the skin helping with itch and the nervousness it causes.

-- any good clay (draws out toxins) such as Bentonite …just enough to make a paste that is not too stiff and not too runny.
-Start with 1 heaping TBSP and add more clay for larger amount.
+- any good clay (draws out toxins) such as Bentonite or green clay … just enough to make a paste that is not too stiff and not too runny.
+Start with 1-2 level tsp. and add more clay for larger amount.

 - 1/4 tsp. sea salt (antiseptic and preservative) Start with 1/4 tsp. and work up…aids in drying up the blisters